rpd762/waypaper-y/README.md

 ```

 from src: uhh idk, clone repo, compile if u wanna, make desktop entry, the install script does that automatically tho

+# THIS WAS NOT TESTED MUCH WITH SWWW, OR OTHER WC's/DE's